ricbra/rabbitmq-cli-consumer/README.md

 ```

 When you've created the configuration you can start the consumer like this:

+    $ rabbitmq-cli-consumer -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf -V

+Run without <code>-V</code> to get rid of the output:

     $ rabbitmq-cli-consumer -e "/path/to/your/app argument --flag" -c /path/to/your/configuration.conf